GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 ### Use comments if they save time or add key explanations

 Your code should be **self-explanatory whenever possible**.
-Sometimes you may have a long block of code that you can't change, or have some strange code to work around an engine bug.
+Sometimes you may have a long block of code that you can't change, or some strange code to work around an engine bug.

-In these cases, writing a short comment above the corresponding block can save everyone a lot of time including your future self.
+In these cases, writing a short comment above the corresponding block can save everyone a lot of time, including your future self.

 In this example, the code involves transforming and multiplying matrices to calculate a position in Godot's 2D viewport.
 A one-line comment can capture what it does and avoid having to make sense of the calculations: